dragland/GoalPost/DesignSpec.md

 # Design Spec

-# Stakeholders
+# User as Stakeholder & their requirments
-- users: want ease of use, accountability for others, low barrier to entry, should not be complicated or cumbersome to set up
+- wants ease of use and should not be complicated or cumbersome to setup
+- app should provide accountability for others and incentivise indeviduals and group to reach goal
+- app should have low bar to entry and setup

 # Functional flow diagram

-# Architectural digram
+# System architecture digram

-# Rough Implementation Plan:
-- Login for profiles:
+- profiles:
-Outsourced through gmail or facebook to handle authentication and be done securely
+  - outsourced through facebook api to handle authentication, profile managment, and security, in adddition to easing social buy in
-- Grouping:
+- goals
-Have some kind of habit everyone has to do if they don't they put money into slush fund to be distributed at end or donated (for groups of 1 or optional for groups of multiple people)
+  - object managed by us and contins user ids tht goal applies to
+  - also contains slush pot and user's contribution history

-- Each group has:
+- payment

   List of people, activities, habit times and goal post times, reminders for activities through push, confirmation of completions through push, and tracking of money owed by each person
 - Payment:
   At end of goal post challenge sort out who owes what money to make it as few easy transactions as possible